Chemins de fer de la Corse: Network

-A third line of 130 km, opened between 1888 and 1935, serving the east coast; it linked Casamozza to Porto-Vecchio.
+A third line of 130 km, opened between 1888 and 1935, served the east coast; it linked Casamozza to Porto-Vecchio.
 After suffering much damage during World War II in September 1943, it was never restored, although the section between Casamozza and Folleli remained open until 1953.
 The track of the disused line, between Casamozza and Moriani, at 42°31′N 9°26′E, is being considered for reopening.